swiss-seismological-service/scrtdd/README.md

 ### The long story

-The multi-event relocation consists of two steps: selecting the candidate origins and using `scrtdd` to relocate those.
-For the former task an utility `sclistorg` might come in handy.
-For the latter we need to configure a `scrtdd` profile where the relocation options are stored and then run the command line option `--reloc-catalog`.
-That's it.
+To relocate a catalog (multi-event) three pieces of information need to be provided: events data, waveform data and inventory information:

+Events data can be provided in three ways:
+* A flat file triple `station.csv,event.csv,phase.csv`, which is explained later.
+* A file containing the origin ids of events stored in a SeisComP database.
+In this case an utility `sclistorg` might come in handy to fetch those ids. `sclistorg` is distributed with `scrtdd` and it is explained later.
+* A file in [SCML format](https://www.seiscomp.de/doc/base/glossary.html#term-SCML), which is a flavor of QuakeML.
+It is possible to convert between formats with [sccnv command](https://www.seiscomp.de/doc/apps/sccnv.html).

+Waveform data can to be provided in several formats.
+See [Waveform data and recordStream configuration](#5-waveform-data-and-recordstream-configuration)) for more information.
+The first time you try to relocate a catalog downloading the waveforms might takes some time, but then they are stored in a disk cache that avoids further downloading.
+Also, If the waveforms are not available (e.g. RecordStream not configured), then `scrtdd` will proceed with the relocation anyway, but without refining the differential times via cross-correlation.

+[Inventory information](https://www.seiscomp.de/doc/base/concepts/inventory.html) can be stored in a SeisComP database or provided via command line (`--inventory-db inventory.xml`).
+In the latter case the inventory has be in SeisComP own station meta-data XML format called inventory ML (the SeisComP documentation provide information on how to convert from standard formats like FDSN StationXML or dataless SEED).
+When the events are provided as station.csv,event.csv,phase.csv file triplet, the inventory can be passed as an empty inventory ML.

+The multi-event relocation itself consists in running the command `scrtdd --reloc-catalog [options]` with appropirate options, discussed later.

 The output will be another catalog containing the relocated origins.
-The configuration is an easy task since the default options should already provide sensible solutions.
-The input origins might come from different sources: a SeisComP database (local or remote), a xml file, or a `scrtdd` specific format (station.csv,event.csv,phase.csv triplet, explained later).
+Depending on the command line options this catalog is stored in plain text files or SCML format (which can be converted to QuakeML).

-In multi-event mode there is no interaction neither with the running SeisComP modules.
-It is a safe operation and allow for easy experimenting.
-The relocated events will be stored in plain text files, so that they can be analysed  externally to SeisComP, but they can also be stored back into the database.
+In multi-event mode there is no interaction with the running SeisComP modules and nothing is writted to the database.
+It is a safe operation and allow for easy experimentation.
+However, the SCML output can be stored into the SeisComP database if required.
 That is optional.

-`scrtdd` supports also the standard option `--inventory-db inventory.xml` that allows to read the station inventory from plain files, making the database fully optional when the event catalog is provided as plain files.

-### 1.1 How to get the origin ids?
+### 1.1 Event catalog from SeisComP origin ids

 There is a tool that is installed alongside `scrtdd`, called `sclistorg`, that is useful for listing origin ids satisfying certain criteria, such as time period, geographic area, author, agency and so on.
 E.g.